Wellness

 St. Louis

-The City of St. Louis is a great place to live and our fellows have plenty of time to explore and enjoy it!
+The City of St. Louis offers an excellent living environment, providing our fellows with opportunities to explore and appreciate the area.
 We pride ourselves on having a close-knit fellowship where colleagues become family.
 Plus, we love our fellows’ partners, pets, and kids!
 You can often find us enjoying the beautiful weather in one of our many public parks, cheering for the Cardinals baseball team or the Blues hockey team, dining at a James Beard-nominated restaurant, or hanging out at one of the city’s many free festivals or cultural events.

-The program provides fellows with four weeks of paid personal time off each academic year, or a fraction thereof if the appointment period is less.
+The program provides fellows with four weeks of paid vacation time off each academic year, or a fraction thereof if the appointment period is less.

 The program provides fellows one week of paid conference time off each academic year, or a fraction thereof if the appointment period is less.
 Conference time off is only for attending an academic conference.